the-difference-engine/rescue-leftover-cuisine2/README.md

 * [Sublime Text](https://github.com/sindresorhus/editorconfig-sublime)

 The local setup ends here.
-Please continue to read about more tools and useful commands we're using, below:
+Please continue to read about Steps to Develop Locally, about more tools and useful commands we're using, below:
 _________________________________________________________________________________________________________

-## How we spin our app locally
+## Steps to spin the app locally

-TBD
+1. Clone this repository locally unless you've already done so: git clone git@github.com:the-difference-engine/rescue-leftover-cuisine2.git

+2. in your terminal, navigate locally to the rescue-leftover-cuisine2 folder

+3. run 'bundle install'

+4. run 'rails server' or 'rails s' to start the server

+5. Change your current working directory to the `frontend` folder (`cd frontend` if you're currently in the project root)

+6. Run `npm install`

+7. Run `PORT=5000 npm start`

+8. Navigate to 'http://localhost:5000' in your browser

+## Steps to develop locally

+1. Ask your product manager to assign you on a Zenhub ticket.
+Ask questions and try to understand your requirement.

+2. Make a new git branch off of the staging branch

+3. On the new feature branch, start developing your solution.
+Try to commit often to be able to follow your progress.

+4. Feel free to use rails console and http://localhost:3000 to visually test your changes.

+5. Push you branch up: 'git push origin *branch_name*' or 'git push origin HEAD'

+6. In Github, make a Pull Request (PR) and follow up on the comments you receive, in order to make code changes.

+7. Mark your ticket as Done in Zenhub.
+Congrats on getting it done!

 # Deployment